Opana (Oxymorphone) Addiction: Side Effects, Detox, Withdrawal, and Treatment

 - Developing a tolerance to the drug

-If an addicted person tries to stop using oxymorphone suddenly, they may experience a wide range of uncomfortable physical and psychological symptoms.
+If a person addicted to oxymorphone tries to stop suddenly, they may feel many uncomfortable physical and mental symptoms.
 These symptoms are called withdrawal.
-Although Opana withdrawal experience will be different for everyone, and greatly varies based on the person’s substance abuse history, physical condition, and other factors, a person may experience some or all of the following symptoms:
+The Opana withdrawal experience is different for everyone.
+It varies based on a person’s history with substance abuse, health, and other factors.
+A person may have some or all of these symptoms:

 - Sweating